Back to Dealing with Cold Sores articles

 * Median healing time 4.1 days.
 25% of users healed in 2½ days.

-Early Stages of a Cold Sore
+Beginning Stages of a Cold Sore

 Stage 1: Telltale Tingling

-The beginning of a cold sore is known as the ‘prodrome’ stage and usually lasts from several hours to a couple of days.
-You'll feel a tingling, itching, or burning sensation on your lip, mouth, or nose where a cold sore is imminent.i This cold sore early stage is your body's reaction to the herpes simplex virus (HSV-1), which is responsible for cold sores.
-Once you’ve caught the virus, it stays with you for life, but most of the time it lies dormant in a nerve sheath in your cheek until something sets it off. i Find out more about the most common cold sore triggers.
+The beginning of a cold sore is known as the “prodrome” stage and usually lasts from several hours to a couple of days.3 You'll feel a tingling, itching, or burning sensation on your lip, mouth, or nose where a cold sore is imminent.1 This early stage is your body's reaction to the herpes simplex virus (HSV-1), which is responsible for cold sores.1

 TIP